Coronavirus latest: German state leader says second wave is 'already here' | DW | 24.07.2020

 "The current evidence is clear that being overweight or obese puts you at greater risk of serious illness or death from COVID-19, as well as from many other life-threatening diseases," said PHE chief nutritionist Alison Tedstone.

-Almost 63% adults in England are either overweight or obese, according to the agency.
+Almost 63% of adults in England are either overweight or obese, according to the agency.

-UK Prime Minister Boris Johnson pledged to tackle the obesity crisis, claiming that he himself had lost over 14 pounds (6.35 kilograms) since he was hospitalized with COVID-19 in April.
+Commenting on the issue on Friday, UK Prime Minister Boris Johnson pledged to tackle the crisis, claiming that he himself had lost over 14 pounds (6.35 kilograms) since he was hospitalized with COVID-19 in April.

 "I'm not normally a believer in nannying, bossing politics but the reality is that obesity is one of the comorbidity factors," he said.